-Burnout can affect any relationship, but it’s an unusually common problem when you’re in a marriage with someone who has ADHD.
-The symptoms of untreated ADHD may manifest in several ways.
+Burnout can affect any relationship, but it’s an unusually common problem when you’re in a marriage with someone with ADHD.
+The symptoms of untreated adult ADHD may manifest in several ways.
 You may feel as if your spouse is ignoring you, or you may find yourself the brunt of an out-of-nowhere angry outburst.

-Instances such as these have an cumulative effect and can wear a person down.
-It can be difficult to try to navigate life with someone who suffers from ADHD–their challenges are your challenges too.
+Instances such as these have a cumulative effect and can wear a person down.
+It can be difficult to try to navigate life with someone who suffers from undiagnosed ADHD–their challenges are your challenges too.
 So what can you do?

 We’ve collected seven tips for overcoming non-ADHD spouse burnout.